harrislab-brown/CyberDiver/movies/README.md

 ## Movie S4

-The CyberDiver manipulates the crown splash by performing active maneuvers during impact.
+The CyberDiver manipulates the splash crown by performing active maneuvers during impact.
 The CyberDiver enters the water at 2 m/s and initiates an active maneuver at the moment of impact.
-Five different maneuver cases are shown where the impactor either extends or retracts the nose, resulting in amplification or attenuation of the crown splash formation.
-Movie version of figures 6(A-E) in the article.
+Five different maneuver cases are shown where the impactor either extends or retracts the nose, resulting in amplification or attenuation of the splash formation, respectively.
+Movie version of Figures 6(A-E) in the article.

 ## Movie S5

-Version of the CyberDiver crown splash manipulation movie with no labels.
+Version of the CyberDiver splash manipulation movie with no labels.
 The playback in this video is 30 times slower than actual speed.